kabrakeshav/Medicine-Sender-App/readMe.txt

->> Android App implemented in Java, XML with REST APIs.
+>> Android App implemented in Java, XML, Firebase with REST APIs.
 >> Developed for 1ML Healthcare Services Pvt.
 Ltd. during my Summer Internship (2020) with them.
 >> App is implemented so that user can :
     > Upload medical prescription to order medicines.